Neutral Helium Microscopy (SHeM): A Review: Introduction

 Eventually, physicists began to speculate on how the surface sensitivity of helium could also be used to construct an imaging instrument.
 It soon became clear that focusing optics was a particular challenge.
 Neutral, ground-state helium has the smallest polarisability of all atoms and molecules.
-Hence manipulation via electrostatic or electromagnetic fields is essentially not possible.
+Hence manipulation via electrostatic or magnetic fields is essentially not possible unless one uses $^3He$, which is in principle possible, but up till now $^3He$ has not been applied in microscopy experiments.
 Furthermore, helium atoms at thermal energies do not penetrate solid materials.
 In practice, the only possible way to manipulate them is via their de-Broglie matter-wave properties.
-This leaves only three possibilities: simple collimation, focusing via mirror reflection or focusing via diffraction from free-standing structures (Fresnel zone plates).
+This leaves only three possibilities: simple collimation, focusing via mirror reflection or focusing via diffraction from free-standing structures (zone plates).

-To the best of our knowledge the first mentioning in the official scientific literature of the idea of a neutral helium microscope was in 1989 when Doak demonstrated focusing in 1D by reflecting a neutral, ground state helium beam off a mechanically bent, gold-coated piece of mica~\cite{Doak89}.
+To the best of our knowledge, the idea of a neutral helium microscope was mentioned for the first time in an official scientific context in 1990 when Doak presented results demonstrating focusing in 1D by reflecting a neutral, ground state helium beam off a mechanically bent, gold-coated piece of mica at two conferences~\cite{Doak90,Doak90-2}.
+Some of the results were published a couple of years later~\cite{Doak92}.
+A full manuscript, written at the time but never published, has been made publicly available for the first time in connection with this review~\cite{Doak-22}.
 In 1991 Carnal et al. presented the first experiment on 2D focusing of neutral helium beams: The focusing of a beam of metastable helium atoms using a Fresnel zone plate~\cite{carnal1991imaging}.
-In 1997 Holst and Allison achieved astigmatic focusing in 2D by scattering a neutral, ground state helium beam off a Si(111)-H(1x1) surface electrostatically bent to a parabolic shape \cite{holst1997atom}.
-The silicon wafer used had a thickness of 50 $\upmu\mathrm{m}$.
-The area of least confusion had a spot diameter of 210 $\upmu\mathrm{m}$, which Holst et al. used in a later experiment to image the ionisation region of an electron bombardment detector~\cite{Holst1999}.
+In 1997 Holst and Allison achieved astigmatic focusing in 2D by scattering a neutral, ground state helium beam off a Si(111)-H(1x1) surface electrostatically bent to a parabolic shape \cite{holst1997atom,holst2001}.
+The silicon wafer used had a thickness of 50~$\upmu\mathrm{m}$.
+The area of least confusion had a spot diameter of 210~$\upmu\mathrm{m}$, which Holst et al. used in a later experiment to image the ionisation region of an electron bombardment detector~\cite{Holst1999}.
 In 1999 Grisenti et al. obtained the first focusing of neutral, ground state helium with a zone plate.
-They used a micro skimmer as a source and achieved a focused spot diameter of less than 2 $\upmu$m~\cite{doak1999towards}.
+They used a micro skimmer as a source and achieved a focused spot diameter of less than 2~$\upmu$m~\cite{doak1999towards}.